DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 {{% /notice %}}

 ### Install the OIDC NuGet Package
-To add support for OpenID Connect authentication to *WebClient*, you need to add the NuGet package containing the OpenID Connect handler.
-From the *WebClient* folder, run the following command:
+To add support for OpenID Connect authentication to the *WebClient* project, you need to add the NuGet package containing the OpenID Connect handler.
+From the *src/WebClient* directory, run the following command:

 ```console
 dotnet add package Microsoft.AspNetCore.Authentication.OpenIdConnect
 ```

 ### Configure Authentication Services
-Then add the following to *ConfigureServices* in *WebClient/Program.cs*:
+Then add the following to *ConfigureServices* in *src/WebClient/Program.cs*:

 ```cs
 using System.IdentityModel.Tokens.Jwt;